cart5-com/simple-cross-domain-authentication/README.md

-# simple-cross-domain-authentication monorepo
+# Simple Cross-Domain Authentication Monorepo

 This is a monorepo for a simple cross-domain authentication example.
 (used auth sample from lucia-auth by pilcrowonpaper.com)

-# Simple Cross-Domain Authentication Monorepo

-A demonstration of cross-domain authentication implementation using modern web technologies.
-This project showcases secure authentication patterns across multiple domains.

 ## Features